ponycloud/sparkle/doc/architecture.md

 RESTful API.
 It also holds information about current state of the platform that is readily accessible to users and operators using the same API.

-During the times when the database is not available, for example during an outage, Sparkle continues to manage all Twilight instances from memory.
+Whenever the database is not available, for example as a result of an outage, Sparkle continues to manage all Twilight instances from memory.
-This is possbile because it holds complete copy of configuration in it's internal data structures in order to be able to serve user requests and make decisions real quick.
+This is possbile because it holds complete copy of configuration in it's internal data structures in order to be able to serve user requests and make decisions really fast.

 When the platform is booting up and the database is in a managed instance, Sparkle is able to inquire Twilights about last known bootstrap